Salvatore DeGrotto, age 80, of Elsinboro died on February 4 2020 at William H. Courtney VA Center, Temple Texas.

 Services will be held Wednesday, February 12th at Saint John’s Episcopal Church of Salem, where friends may call between 9:30am thur 11:00am.
 Burial will be in the Church Cemetery.
 Donations can be sent to the Parkinson’s Disease Foundation or Heart Of Texas Hospice, 4003 W Stan Schlueter Loop Ste 2, Killeen, Tx 76542

-To plant a tree in memory of Salvatore DeGrotto, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Salvatore DeGrotto, please visit our floral store.